elopezcon/sqa-femsa-challenge/README.md

 - [FAQ](#faq)

 ## **Introduction**
-This repository is meant to be used as a checklist for the candidates for FEMSA project in order to gain knowledge and have a standard structure across all the projects.
+This repository is meant to be used as a checklist for the candidates who require knowledge in mobile automation.

 ## **Goals**
 - Implement a design pattern and structured folders for frontend automation.